Mcotsar/navigability-past/README.md

 # Contact

-Please, contact me if you have any questions, comments, or feedback --> mcotsar [at] gmail.com
+Please, contact me if you have any questions, comments, or feedback --> mcotsar [at] gmail.com or clp.laroche[at]gmail.com

 # License
 CC-BY 4.0